posthtml/posthtml-content/README.md

 <p windoge>Please use windows 98</p>
 ```

-Now pass in an object to posthtml-content.
+Now pass in an object to `posthtml-content`.
 Each key in the object represents an attribute that will be searched for in the html.
 The value is a function that will get that element's contents as a string, and replace the contents with whatever string is returned from the function.

 ```js
 const content = require('posthtml-content')({